hanqizhu/Hokkaido-Travel/README.md

 ## A description of the responsive design.

 The responsive design is based on the width of the viewport.
-I have

-I have 2 kinds of grid design, and they are all responsive.
+1. I have 2 kinds of grid design, and they are all responsive.
 (In page [Sapporo](https://hanqizhu.github.io/ResponsiveTest/sapporo.html), [Otara](https://hanqizhu.github.io/ResponsiveTest/otaru.html), and [Hakodate](https://hanqizhu.github.io/ResponsiveTest/hakodate.html)):

-    First the image divs will become smaller and smaller, then they will change from 3 or 4 items per line to 2 items per line.
+  * First the image divs will become smaller and smaller, then they will change from 3 or 4 items per line to 2 items per line.

-Also, the images linked with pages in the home page are also responsive.
+2. Also, the images linked with pages in the home page are also responsive.

-    Similarly, they will become smaller and smaller at first, then they changes from 4 items per line to 2 items per line.
+   * Similarly, they will become smaller and smaller at first, then they changes from 4 items per line to 2 items per line.

-The navigation bar will also change to 2 lines when the viewport width becomes small.
+3. The navigation bar will also change to 2 lines when the viewport width becomes small.

-And the font sizes of the text in my pages will be smaller.
+4. And the font sizes of the text in my pages will be smaller.

-In addition, the background image will change when the orientation is landscape.
+5. In addition, the background image will change when the orientation is landscape.

-How my code improves the page:
+__How my code improves the page:__

-    My code ensures that user can see clearly of anything, and keep the pages clean and neat.
+  My code ensures that user can see clearly of anything no matter what the viewport is like, and it keeps the pages clean and neat.

 ## A description of where to find uses of grid.